browserengineering/book/book/scripts.md

     ownership.
 You may have to do some sleuthing.

 ::: {.quirk}
-Note to JS experts: Dukpy does not implement newer JS syntax like `let` and `const` or arrow functions.
+Note to JavaScript experts: Dukpy does not implement newer JavaScript syntax like `let` and `const` or arrow functions.
 You'll need to use old-school JavaScript from the turn of the centry.
 :::